Ayilay/AGEnT_10/AGEnDA/README.md

 ------------------|-----------
 AGEnDA.ino        | The main Arduino sketch file.
-Initializes all IO and holds the main setup/loop functions TimeManager.h     | Holds a static method that returns the global time rounded to 50 ms for global timing purposes HardwareMap.h     | Holds the value of every single IO port for global reference MenuManager class | Responsible for rendering the main game selection menu as well as submenus for game-specific settings Game.h            | An abstract class that all _Game Modes_ must extend KOTHGame class    | Defines behaviour of the KOTH game mode; extends Game
+Initializes all IO and holds the main setup/loop functions TimeManager.h     | Holds a static method that returns the global time rounded to 50 ms for global timing purposes HardwareMap.h     | Static class that holds the value of every single IO port for global reference MenuManager class | Responsible for rendering the main game selection menu as well as submenus for game-specific settings Game.h            | An abstract class that all _Game Modes_ must extend KOTHGame class    | Defines behaviour of the KOTH game mode; extends Game